21 Fun Tools To Learn Something New Every Day

 If you are fond of documentaries then you've hit gold with this streaming television service.
 The streaming service offers the best quality documentaries that are guaranteed to enrich your mind and broaden your knowledge.

 Gain in-depth understanding about world cultures, historical events, and evolution (just to name a few topics) featured in their documentaries.
 What's more, the annual fee is very affordable.

 Gaia is another streaming service that provides enlightening documentaries.
 If you are in search of resources for alternative healing, truth seeking, and personal transformation, it offers over 8,000 exclusive videos that will help expand your consciousness and manifest your reality in keeping with your true self.

 If you are interested to take a course on a certain topic, this massive open online course site can help you.

-This site is another learning platform available online.
+This site is another legit learning platform available online.
 There are free and paid courses offered on the site.
+(We've gathered the best free Udemy courses in this post.)
 It boasts of over 100,000 online courses available on diverse topics.

 The instructors are professionals and experts in their chosen fields.
 Currently, courses obtained from Udemy are not accepted for college credits.
 Nevertheless, it is a popular site for those looking for courses aimed at improving career-related and technical skills.